 the value of balancing their careers and their personal life.

+"Burnout" is a very real phenomenon in the helping professions.
 We often hear about “burnout” in the Speech

 and Language profession.
-This burnout is likely due
+Burnout is likely due

 important for an organization to be aware of and respond